-FICPI conducts its activities through voluntary member participation, and its functions and activities are the responsibility of specific commissions (committees).
-Considerable emphasis is placed on the work of the commissions, whose members make detailed studies of issues of particular interest to the IP profession and its clients.
+FICPI conducts its activities through voluntary member participation, and its functions and activities are the responsibility of specific committees.
+Considerable emphasis is placed on the work of the committees, whose members make detailed studies of issues of particular interest to the IP profession and its clients.

-The Professional Excellence Commission (PEC) addresses issues of interest to the daily work of IP practitioners and their practices and promotes excellence amongst IP firms; including initiatives such as developing standards the communication between firms as a way to reduce the risk of misunderstandings and possible losses of rights to clients.
-The PEC Commission also deals with practical issues relating to IP asset management, such as IP valuation, litigation insurance and the like.
+The Practice Management Committee (PMC) addresses issues of interest to the daily work of IP practitioners and their practices and promotes excellence amongst IP firms; including initiatives such as developing standards the communication between firms as a way to reduce the risk of misunderstandings and possible losses of rights to clients.
+PMC also deals with practical issues relating to IP asset management, such as IP valuation, litigation insurance and the like.

-The Training & Education Commission (TEC) has responsibility for promoting the training and education of members of FICPI and others interested in intellectual property protection.
-The TEC Commission is involved in developing the working programme is for FICPI’s educational meeting such as the Open Forums held every two years out of three in Europe and other symposia, but importantly also supervises the work of the FICPI Academy of Education, a body of voluntary tutors and course coordinators who each year run patent drafting courses in Europe and Southeast Asia.
+The FICPI Academy, supported by the Training & Education Committee, has responsibility for promoting the training and education of members of FICPI and others interested in intellectual property protection.
+The FICPI Academy has a role in developing the working programmes for FICPI’s educational meeting such as the Open Forums held every two years out of three in Europe, other meetings and symposia as well as FICPI's webinar series, but the FICPI Academy's key role is in managing and running SEAD™, an esteemed and popular IP drafting curriculum.

-Other commissions are concerned with admissions, FICPI’s statutes, deontology, communications, membership and contact with national IP attorney organisations so as to facilitate possible memberships.
-The majority of FICPI’s commissions have important tasks to perform in fulfilment of FICPI’s current strategic plan, which was approved by the EXCO in 2009.
+Other committees are concerned with admissions, FICPI’s statutes, deontology, communications, membership and contact with national IP attorney organisations so as to facilitate possible memberships.
+The majority of FICPI’s committees have important tasks to perform in fulfilment of FICPI’s current strategic plan, which was approved by the EXCO in 2018.